 Public Information Book and DCF Business Valuation

-The information in the PIB will then be used for the subsequent step of the DCF analysis, Comparable Company Analysis, and creating a pitchbook.
+The information in the PIB can be used for the next step of DCF analysis, Comparable Company Analysis, and for creating a pitchbook.

 This step can be broken down into:

 - Thorough assessment and critique of a company’s stated strategy

 - An assessment of the management team and its ability to deliver using its stated strategy